Scottish Kilt

 When is ST.PATRICK day 2023?

 This day falls on the same date every year on March 17 but the day of the week changes.
-In 2022, St. Patrick’s Day falls on Thursday, March 17.
+St. Patrick’s Day falls on Thursday, March 17.
 Additionally, ST.PATRICK day 2023 is on friday of March 17th.

 Facts about this day!